 - Meat: Beef is definitely traditional here, but you can use ground beef, pork or even chicken if you prefer.

-- Noodles: Rice can be used in place of noodles.
-For a low carb option, you can use cauliflower rice!
+- Noodles: Use rice in place of noodles.
+For a low carb option, you can use kelp noodles or remove the noodles completely!

-- Lemongrass: If you can't find lemongrass stalks, substitute with lemongrass paste.
+- Lemongrass: If you can't find lemongrass stalks, substitute with lemongrass paste or frozen lemongrass.

 Storage Suggestions